sunhara/Revit-Function-Shorthand/README.md

 # Revit-Function-Shorthand
-This the a collection of Revit funtions for some specific workflow Help yourself😄
+This is a collection of some Revit funtions for some specific workflows(could be useless(○´･д･)ﾉ) Help yourself😄